-You can access the web console for both the application server or network deployment manager.
+You can access the web console for a variety of different WebSphere products, such as an application server, a network deployment manager (dmgr), a job manager, or an admin agent.
+There is no web console for a Liberty installation.
 Technically, the web console is known as the Integrated Solutions Console.
 To access the web console, ensure the appropriate server is running.

 ~]# cat /opt/IBM/WebSphere/your_server_name/profiles/your_profile_name/properties/portdef.props WC_adminhost=9061 WC_adminhost_secure=9044

 The URL for the web console will be the hostname of the server, followed by the HTTP or HTTPS port, followed by /ibm/console.
 Following are some of the default HTTP and HTTPS URLs.

 - http://hostname:9960/ibm/console (job manager HTTP)

 When accessing the web console, if you are prompted to only provide a User ID and no password, this suggests that the application server or deployment manager is configured to use the local operating system as the source of usernames.
 In this scenario, use a username from the operating system of the application server or deployment manager.